Sam's Club

 Strategy

-• Message Center: Create a centralized destination for member communications.
+• Message Center: A centralized destination for member communications.

-• Marketing: Improve the workflow foundations that shaped how communications were planned and delivered.
+• Marketing: The workflow foundations behind how communications are planned and delivered.

 Message Center